Date

 Look for an itemized list that includes the exact materials to be used (including brand names), labor costs, and the payment schedule.
 It should also provide proof of the contractor’s license and insurance, an estimated project timeline, and detailed warranty information.
 A transparent contractor will happily provide this information and answer any questions you have without pressuring you to sign on the spot.

-Compare Material Quality and Specifications
+How to Compare Material Quality

 The materials specified in a quote have a huge impact on both the price and the long-term performance of your new roof.
 A significantly cheaper bid often means the contractor is using lower-quality materials that may not last as long or stand up to Puget Sound weather.
 Don’t just look at the type of material, like asphalt shingles or metal; check the brand and product line.